Last Updated on August 29, 2020 by Sweet and Savoury Pursuits

 - You can substitute the pears with apples.

 - Pecans can be used instead of walnuts.
-And if there’s a nut allergy, pomegranate seeds can be used instead of nuts.
+And if there's a nut allergy, pumpkin or pomegranate seeds can be used instead of nuts.

-- Substitute the fresh thyme for finely chopped fresh rosemary.
+- Substitute fresh thyme for finely chopped fresh rosemary.

 With a season full of special occasions upon us, it's great to have delicious, elegant and yet simple to make appetizers in our repertoire.